cysec-platform/cysec-platform/README.md

 # CySeC Main Repository

-This is the main repository for the CySeC project.
+This is the eu.smesec.totalcross.main repository for the CySeC project.

 ## Development